AngeloR/ownsearch/apps/crawler/README.md

 docker compose up -d --force-recreate crawler
 ```

+The crawler drops its persistent Crawlee request queue after each run so future crawls can revisit the same URLs.

 ## Architecture Notes

 - Only same-domain links are enqueued (`strategy: "same-domain"`).
 Adjust the crawler